swapnil1023/outline/project.md

 ## Task Title

-Building pages and UI and intigrating data from firestore
+Making pages, UI and integrating data from firestore.
 <br>

-## Building pages and UI and intigrating data from firestore
+## Making pages and UI and intigrating data from firestore

-An important thing to note while building the screens and using the variables that power your app, is state management.
+An important thing to note while making the screens and using the variables that power your app, is state management.

 ### State management
 There are different options you can take to manage state in your application.
 I'll list a few of them below: